 The ideal way of recycling electric car batteries often involves aspects of both processes.
 While the process is complex, metal and e-scrap recycling experts can take the load off of consumers and the environment.

-If you need to dispose of an electric car battery or any other form of e-scrap, First America Metal Corp.
-(FAMCe) can help.
-FAMCe has over 30 years of experience assisting organizations with the secure destruction and recycling of their outdated electronics, providing eco-friendly processing and data security solutions for various devices.
+If you need to dispose of an electric car battery or any other form of e-scrap, First America can help.
+We have over 30 years of experience assisting organizations with the secure destruction and recycling of their outdated electronics, providing eco-friendly processing and data security solutions for various devices.
 Our high level of expertise and exceptional customer service have built our reputation as the leading company for your ITAD needs.

 Want to recycle your old metal and devices with confidence?
-Contact FAMCe today for e-waste disposal that’s ethical and secure.
+Contact First America today for e-waste disposal that’s ethical and secure.